 Get started using Bytesafe CLI

-Distributions of the Bytesafe CLI are available for download from the Bytesafe web console by clicking CLI in the menu.
+Distributions of the Bytesafe CLI are available for download from the Bytesafe documentation.
+The documentation also covers usage instructions for the different actions of the Bytesafe CLI.

-The authentication token required for login to Bytesafe (using the CLI) as well as other usage instructions can be found on the CLI page in the Bytesafe web console.
+The authentication token required for login to Bytesafe (using the CLI) can be found on the CLI page in Bytesafe.

-To start using the Bytesafe CLI, visit the CLI page by signing in to the web console for your Bytesafe account
+To start using the Bytesafe CLI, visit the CLI page of the Bytesafe documentation.

 Don’t have a Bytesafe account yet?
 Sign up with just a few clicks.